 I’ll be honest.
 I actually love on-demand writing assessments.

 As learners ourselves, we know students need a supportive culture where taking risks, asking questions, and understanding the value of the process is omnipresent.

 We spend a week or so sharing stories, and building excitement for writing stories.
 We hand out notebooks with fanfare, and writers happily personalize them.
-They brainstorm ideas for stories they could write.… Continue reading
+They brainstorm ideas for stories … Continue Reading Making the Most of Pre-Assessments

 A strong active engagement, and a routine for informally assessing student work during the minilesson can give you the tools you need to be sure that no student leaves the meeting area completely confused.